nokeedev/nokee-companion/native-companion-plugin.md

 # Nokee Native Companion Plugin

-The native companion plugin provides improvements to the core native plugins (i.e. `cpp-application` and `cpp-library`).
+The native companion plugin provides improvements to the core native plugins (i.e. `cpp-application`, `cpp-library`, and `cpp-unit-test`).
 Head over to the [feature](#feature) section to learn more about what this plugin provides.

 ## Usage